Wandalen/wTesting/doc/visual/Samples.md

 <details><summary><a href="../../samples/spectron/HtmlThenable.test.s">
   HtmlThenable
   </a></summary>
-    Html element property value check.
-Written with usage of Consequence
+    An example of checking the properties of html elements.
+Written in promise chaining style.
 </details>

 <details><summary><a href="../../samples/spectron/HtmlAwait.test.s">
   HtmlAwait
   </a></summary>
-    Html element property value check.
+    An example of checking the properties of html elements.
 Written with usage of async/await.
 </details>

 <details><summary><a href="../../samples/spectron/Chaining.test.s">
   Chaining
   </a></summary>
-    Example of commands chaining.
+    Example of spectron commands chaining.
 </details>

 ## Puppeteer